 Our outpatient DPCP program has grown to be a large practice supporting the home application of DPCP.
-An initial appointment at the Vancouver centre is required for all patients interested in home DPCP.
+An initial appointment at the Whistler centre is required for all patients interested in home DPCP.
 This enables patients to review with our DPCP nurses the proper application of DPCP.
 Thereafter, follow up monitoring and supervision is available through long distance communication.

 Frequency of Appointments: Usually every 3-6 months; Stable patients every 9-18 months (see chart below)

 A variety of topical, injection and oral treatments are available for individuals with scarring alopecias.
 The include topical corticosteroids, topical calcineurin inhibitors, triamcinolone acetonide injections, oral doxycycline, oral hydroxychloroquine, oral methotrexate, oral cyclosporine, oral mycophenolate mofetil.
 Individuals with scarring alopecia are seen by Dr. Donovan every 2-6 months.
 Patients requiring corticosteroid injections are seen every 6-8 weeks whereas individuals on other treatments (oral medications, topical medications) are seen every 3-6 months.
 Generally speaking, the more stable a patient's hair loss conditions is, the less often they are seen by Dr. Donovan.